 It’s not unusual for people to feel a little down now and again.
 If you’ve been feeling down more often than usual you’ll want to talk with a doctor before taking any natural or prescription remedies to combat depression.
 While a doctor may give you a prescription, there are also some natural anti-depressants you can try.

 Many people choose herbal remedies to treat depression because they are believed to have fewer side effects.
-It is important to speak with your doctor before doing so, however, because some herbs can have an adverse reaction with medicines you’re already taking.
+It is important to speak with your health care professional before doing so, however, because some herbs can have an adverse reaction with medicines you’re already taking.
 Natural remedies can have drug interactions which could be dangerous so please keep that in mind before choosing one of these natural anti-depressants.

 St. John’s Wort has been used as a natural anti-depressant for centuries in European countries.
 While there are some studies showing St. John’s Wort to be effective in treating depression, other studies claim the herb to be ineffective.
 Certain prescription drugs may also interact with St. John’s Wort so you’ll want to check with a doctor before taking this herbal remedy.